 Heart disease is the UK’s biggest single killer, with one in every four men and one in every six women dying from the disease.
 In the UK, approximately 300,000 people have a heart attack each year and someone has a stroke every five minutes.
 Strokes are the leading cause of disability in the UK, and the third most common cause of death after cancer and heart disease.

-The best way to protect your heart, and reduce the risk of CVD, is to avoid animal products and adopt and whole food, plant-based diet containing plenty of fruit and vegetables, whole grains, pulses, nuts, and seeds.
+The best way to protect your heart, and reduce the risk of CVD, is to avoid animal products and adopt a whole food, plant-based diet containing plenty of fruit and vegetables, whole grains, pulses, nuts and seeds.

 As our name suggests, our foods will all be designed to be served in bowls.

 We hope that in the same way many of you have your own reusable coffee cup these days, we want to do the same with our foods.
 Plates make it a little difficult to do food-to-go without making a mess so a bowl was the obvious choice.
 Bowls are already used in many countries, Indian and Asian school children often take stainless steel tiffin boxes to school each day, and even some English children take a small thermos style pot to hold soup, pasta or cold salads or fruit.
 So why can't working adults use a reusable bowl, with a secure lid, that we can take back to the office or go sit on Cathedral Green and enjoy?

 Let's face it, Sporks sound fun but they don't really work do they!?
 The fork prongs are not long enough and the spoon is not deep enough ☹️ Asian foods are almost always cut to a perfect mouthful so you only really need chopsticks and a spoon to enjoy.
 We thought if we're going to make it simple for customers to grab breakfast or lunch then a bowl and spoon would be the perfect pairing!